(c) NetKnights GmbH 2025, https://netknights.it

 # check if this token type can do verify enrollment

-if tokenobj.can_verify_enrollment:
+if token.can_verify_enrollment:

 # Get policies

-verify_pol_dict = Match.user(g, scope=SCOPE.ENROLL, action=ACTION.VERIFY_ENROLLMENT,
+verify_pol_dict = Match.user(g, scope=SCOPE.ENROLL, action=PolicyAction.VERIFY_ENROLLMENT,

 user_object=request.User).action_values(unique=False,